Turn breakfast into a special occasion with these easy, no-knead, from scratch cinnamon rolls!

 For the dough:

-- Add yeast, kosher salt and honey to a large bowl.
+- Add yeast, kosher salt and honey to a large bowl.¾ teaspoon granulated yeast*, ¾ teaspoon kosher salt, 2 tablespoons honey

-- Whisk the egg and the butter into the mix.
+- Whisk egg and butter into the mix.1 large egg, 2 tablespoons unsalted butter, melted and cooled

 - Cover the bowl, set it in a warm place and let the dough rise for 2 hours.

-- Transfer the dough into an airtight container and keep in the fridge until you're ready to bake the rolls.***
+- Use the dough right away or transfer into an airtight container and keep in the fridge for up to 2 days.

 For the filling: